nboldhq/docs/contents/45-connected-apps/10 HubSpot setup guide.md

 ---

 ---
-# Deal Room Solution with HubSpot: SetUp Guide
+# Deal Room Solution with HubSpot: Setup Guide

 Connect HubSpot with Collaboration Templates and improve your collaboration on sales deals.
 Scale automation across the company and boost your sales team's productivity.